| OKSH(1) | General Commands Manual | OKSH(1) |

 the substitution are generally subject to word or field splitting according

-to the current value of the IFS
+to the current value of the IFS parameter.
+The

-parameter specifies a list of characters which
+IFS parameter specifies a list of characters which

 are used to break a string up into several words; any characters from the